Low-scaling \textit{GW} calculations of quasi-particle energies for extended systems within the numerical atomic orbital

 To handle the $\Gamma$-point singularity and speed up the convergence with respect to the $\bk$-point mesh, we follow the methodology discussed in Ref. \citenum{RenX21}, which is recapitulated below.
-First, the bare Coulomb matrices are constructed with the singularity lifted.\cite{BroqvistP09} This ensures that the regularized form of the Coulomb matrix, denoted by $\bar{V}_{\mu\nu}(\bq)$, is finite at $\bq\to0$ so that the matrix can be diagonalized at $\bq=0$.
+First, the bare Coulomb matrices are constructed with the singularity lifted \JCTC{based on an auxiliary-function approach}.\cite{BroqvistP09,Levchenko/etal:2015} This ensures that the regularized form of the Coulomb matrix, denoted by $\bar{V}_{\mu\nu}(\bq)$, is finite at $\bq\to0$ so that the matrix can be diagonalized at $\bq=0$.
 We explicitly solve the eigenvalue problem of the Hermitian matrix $\bar{V}_{\mu\nu}(\bq=0)$, namely

 where $v_{\lambda}$ is the real-valued eigenvalue of $\bar{V}_{\mu\nu}(\bq=0)$ associated with the eigenvector $X_{\mu\lambda}, \mu=1,\ldots,N_{\mathrm{aux}}$.
 The diagonalized Coulomb matrix $\bar{V}^{v}_{\lambda\lambda'} = v_{\lambda}\delta_{\lambda\lambda'}$ can be connected to the plane-wave representation, i.e., $V_{\bG\bG'}(\bq\to0) = 4\pi\delta_{\bG\bG'}/\abs{\bG}^2$, where the singularity occurs solely at the head element $V_{\bG=0,\bG'=0}$.
 This motivates a unitary transformation of the symmetrized dielectric matrix $\tilde{\varepsilon}_{\mu\nu}$ to its Coulomb-eigenvector representation $\tilde{\varepsilon}^{v}_{\lambda\lambda'}$ via